What is LMS.exe?

 LMS.exe is a executable file (a program) for Windows.
 The filename extension .exe is the abbreviation for executable.
 Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
 The free file information forum can help you determine if LMS.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.

 LMS.exe file information

 The process known as Local Manageability Service or IntelŪ Local Management Service belongs to software IntelŪ Active Management Technology Local Manageability Service or IntelŪ Management and Security Application Local Management Service or IntelŪ Management & Security Application Local Manageability Service or IntelŪ Con.
 Management Engine Local Manageability Service by Intel (www.intel.com).

 Description: LMS.exe is not essential for Windows and will often cause problems.
 LMS.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 262,144 bytes (22% of all occurrences), 268,824 bytes and 23 more variants.

 The program is not visible.
 It is not a Windows core file.
 The file has a digital signature.
 It is a Verisign signed file.
 LMS.exe is able to hide itself.
-Therefore the technical security rating is 38% dangerous, however also read the users reviews.
+Therefore the technical security rating is 36% dangerous, however also read the users reviews.